lihaoyi/macropy/readme.md

 All of these are advanced language features that each would have been a massive effort to implement in the [CPython](http://en.wikipedia.org/wiki/CPython) interpreter.
 Using macros, the implementation of each feature fits in a single file, often taking less than 40 lines of code.

 *MacroPy is very much a work in progress, for the [MIT](http://web.mit.edu/) class [6.945: Adventures in Advanced Symbolic Programming](http://groups.csail.mit.edu/mac/users/gjs/6.945/).
-Although it is constantly in flux, all of the examples with source code represent already-working functionality.*
+Although it is constantly in flux, all of the examples with source code represent already-working functionality.
+The rest will be filled in over the coming weeks.*

 Rough Overview
 --------------